MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/gvlks.md

 ms.custom: Ent_Office_VL
 ROBOTS: NOINDEX, NOFOLLOW
 recommendations: false
-description: Lists the Generic Volume License Keys (GVLKs) that Office admins use for activating volume licensed versions of Office LTSC 2021, Office 2019, and Office 2016, including Project and Visio.
+description: Lists the Generic Volume License Keys (GVLKs) used to activate volume licensed versions of Office LTSC 2021, Office 2019, and Office 2016, including Project and Visio.
 ---

-# GVLKs for KMS and Active Directory-based activation of Office LTSC 2021, Office 2019, and Office 2016
+# GVLKs for KMS and Active Directory-based activation of Office, Project, and Visio

 ***Applies to:*** *Volume licensed versions of Office LTSC 2021, Office 2019, and Office 2016, including Project and Visio*

 By default, volume licensed versions of Office, such as Office LTSC 2021, are installed with a Generic Volume License Key (GVLK).
 The GVLK enables Office to automatically discover and activate against your Key Management Service (KMS) host computer or Active Directory infrastructure.

 > [!IMPORTANT]
-> These license keys can't be used to activate your personal copy of Office.
+> These license keys can't be used to activate your personal copy of Office at home.
 For information about product keys for a personal copy of Office, see [Using product keys with Office](https://support.microsoft.com/office/12a5763a-d45c-4685-8c95-a44500213759).

 ## GVLKs for Office LTSC 2021
 |**Product**|**GVLK**|